Fight Ransomware with Zero Trust

 NetFoundry's open source based platform and Zero Trust SaaS provides businesses, SaaS, ISVs, MSPs, and solution providers with the 4 key modules needed to protect against ransomware and other forms of malware.

-You can get started now with a free 14-day Zero Trust trial, or you can dive into a whitepaper describing the architecture, customer case studies, and use cases.
+You can get started now and try for free, or you can dive into a whitepaper describing the architecture, customer case studies, and use cases.

 Secure, app-embedded identity.
 NetFoundry SDKs enable you to embed secure identity in your apps, using X.509 based identities, rather than relying on IP addresses or other weak identity proxies.
 With full ZTNA, if ransomware tries to "phone home" or spread, it is denied because it doesn't have the required secure embedded identity.